vanriper/vanriper.github.io/index.md

 From January 2020 through August 2022, I did outreach for Google's OSPO managing a 7 figure annual sponsorship budget for open source projects and foundations.

-I left Google in September of 2022 and joined Stellate, a GraphQL Tools Company, in January of 2023.
+I left Google in September of 2022 and joined [Stellate](https://stellate.co/), a GraphQL Tools Company, in January of 2023.
 I am currently the Developer Community Liaison for Stellate.
-I also represent Stellate on the governing board for the GraphQL Foundation, the conference committee, and the community committee.
+I am Stellate's primary representative in the [GraphQL Foundation](https://graphql.org/foundation/) on the governing board, the conference committee, and the community committee.

 ### GraphQL Conferences

-The GraphQL conference map for 2023 is TBD.
+TBD: Add a GraphQL conference map for 2023 here.

 ### Creating KML Map Files